-These photographs are just a small part of the Nishnawbe Aski Nation (NAN) Collection.
 The information and photographs contained herein are constantly being updated and revised.
 Every attempt was made at the time of publication to ensure the accuracy of the information that is being presented in these Photo Albums.
 Please contact us if our information contains any errors or omissions.
 If you have additional information or photographs that you would like to add to the "Remember the Children" project, please do not hesitate to contact us:

-The Shingwauk Project Residential School Research, Archive, and Visitor Centre Algoma University 1520 Queen Street East Sault Ste Marie, Ontario P6A 2G4 Robinson-Huron (1850) Treaty Territory 705.949.2301 Ext.
-4622 705.949.
-6583 (fax)
+The Shingwauk Project

+Residential School Research, Archive, and Visitor Centre

-ShingwaukDG@algomau.ca
+Algoma University

+1520 Queen Street East

+Sault Ste Marie, Ontario P6A 2G4

+Robinson-Huron (1850) Treaty Territory

+705.949.2301 Ext.
+4622

+705.949.
+6583 (Fax)

+shingwauk@auc.ca

 We gratefully acknowledge the financial assistance received from the Aboriginal Healing Foundation and the site and administrative support provided by Algoma University.
-Photos are courtesy of the Nishnawbe Aski Nation (NAN).
-Chapters 1, 2, and 4 of Indian Residential Schools in Ontario by Dr. Don Auger has been reproduced with permission from NAN.
+Photos are courtesy of the Ivy Hepton Collection.
+Chapters 1, 2, and 10 of Indian Residential Schools in Ontario by Dr. Don Auger has been reproduced with permission from NAN.

+Edward G. Sadowski

+Editor

-Edward G. Sadowski Editor Sault Ste Marie, Ontario (November 2008)
+Sault Ste Marie, Ontario

+(November 2008)